Blog: Product Development

 1. Unit Testing

-A type of testing that’s conducted at the ground level, unit testing is low-level testing carried out to test individual units or functions of the software under development.
-With unit testing, developers focus on testing during the early stages of building software to ensure that each section of your software application meets certain standards.
-By testing each testable part of the product, unit testing helps to understand the underlying functionality of the code and test the probability of any change causing a fault that can then be quickly identified and fixed.
+A type of testing conducted at the ground level, unit testing is low-level testing carried out to test individual units or functions of the software under development.
+With unit testing, developers focus on testing during the early stages of building software to ensure that each application section meets specific standards.

 2. Component Testing